 The love for hotels never was any less.
 I still would surf the internet for the latest places to stay (by then the “design hotel” was introduced and later the “boutique hotel”) and to see what was happening in the hospitality business, like new brands being introduced.

-After some years I decided to use the information gathered to serve others (that Virgo thing again) after being introduced to affiliate marketing.
+After some years I decided to use the information gathered to serve others after being introduced to affiliate marketing.
 Meaning I could even make a buck out of it referring clients to travel websites. stylehotelsweb, which focused on design hotels, was launched.
-A bit later charmhotelsweb followed showcasing small, usually family-owned hotels, guest houses and b&b’s. stylehotelsweb is now DNA Hotels focusing not so much on design hotels, but more on authentic, soulful and individual hotels.
-The name DNA Hotels came to me after reading an interview with Tom Ford saying “fashion was in his DNA”.
-Certainly hotels are in mine.
+A bit later charmhotelsweb followed showcasing small, usually family-owned hotels, guest houses and b&b’s.
+Later, stylehotelsweb turned into DNA Hotels and remains until today.
+It features a crafted, idiosyncratic selection of properties under the banner “for people who care where they stay”.